spiffe/spiffe/NEW_PROJECTS.md

 - Build on top of one or multiple existing solutions as a unique offering or other possible motivations.

-# Creating a new SPIFFE Project
+# Creating or donating a new SPIFFE Project

 We are grateful for your desire to expand the SPIFFE ecosystem with your contribution!